markosluga/netgear_admin_improved/README.md

 - Only one port can be toggled per run
 - The switch may return 'The maximum number of attempts has been reached' errors.
 In this case wait a few mintues before retrying
+- Reboot might not work on your switch if the cookie changes or the hash returns 0 - please submit a bug as per "Supporting additional models" above